 Ice cream.
 5 ounces.

 Plan thoroughly.
 Walk through the steps in your head thinking of every detail.
+Consider writing a timetable of what gets done when.
 Here are some tips from Martha Stewart.

 There is little problem in scaling up.
 Just multiplying quantities will work fine.